tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 loaded in ChimeraX's help viewer.
 You will also need to be connected to the Internet.
 Please close any open models before starting this tutorial.)**

+**(The instructions in the tutorial below assume you are using a wired mouse with a scroll wheel doubling as the middle mouse button.
+While everything should also work well on touchpads in Windows and Linux, support for Apple's multi-touch touchpad is a work in progress.
+Known issues with the latter are that clipping planes will not update when zooming, and recontouring of maps is not possible.)**

 Tutorial: Diagnosing and rebuilding errors in a 3Å crystal structure
 --------------------------------------------------------------------